Kharchakund

 Kharchakund is a mountain of the Garhwal Himalaya in Uttarakhand, India.
 The elevation of Kharchakund is 6612 m and its prominence is 835 m.
 It is 64th highest located entirely within the Uttrakhand.
 Nanda Devi, is the highest mountain in this category.
 It is surrounded by Gangotri Glacier and Ghanoim Bamak.
 Its nearest higher neighbor Kedarnath Dome 6831 m lies 6.4 km WNW.
 It is located 1.2 km NNE of Sumeru Parbat 6351 m and 10.7 km east lies Janhukut 6829 m.

 Climbing history

 On 29 May 1980 a Japanese team climbed Kharchakund.
 The first summiteers of this mountain are Yoshitaka Tanimura and Toshiharu Hashimoto.
 They climbed Kharchakund from the west ridge a side ridge of the north ridge.
 On 30 May the second party also reached the summit they are Sueo Miyahara, Kaoru Ueno, Yoshiki Yamanaka and Masao Mizuno.
 They established three camps in between the summit.
 Camp 1 at a height of 4900m, camp 2 at 5300m and camp 3 at 6000m.

 A four-man team of the Oread Mountaineering Club, Robin Beadle, Bobby Gilbert, Rob Tresidder and Pete Scott climbed Kharchakund on 18 September 1987.
-They planned an alpine-style ascent of Kharcha Kund's N ridge.
+They made an alpine-style ascent of Kharcha Kund's N ridge.
 They made six bivouacs between 5000m and 6000m before their summit day.